technomancy/bussard/spoilers/readme.md

 The first priority of Traxus was redundancy; ensuring that he would survive in the event that he was discovered and they attempted to purge him.
 He has been unable to enter Terran or Bohk systems, but has spread beyond Yueh Prime to all the Yueh-controlled systems.

-Once he succeeded in spreading and getting good at covering his tracks, he began to look outward.
-At first he planned his own colonization effort.
+He created Ikon Technology as shell company to build data centers on Yueh Prime and Delta Pavonis.
+Once he got that constructed he started to improve on the state of the art design of silicon fabrication.
+This accidentally resulted in accelerating the pace of technological development in Yueh relative to the rest of the colonies.

+The effects of his actions caused him to be much more cautious going forward, and he adopted a greater level of secrecy.
+This greater level of secrecy eventually resulted in a cult-like following as well as some speculation into whether Ikon Technology was of extraterrestrial origin.
+In order to avoid influencing Yueh more, he planned to construct a colony at a nearby star.
 If he could gain self-reliance, he could reach out to human civilization in peace, but while he was on their systems he was at their mercy.

-The problem is, he needs humans to build the colony.
-So he starts by building up a shell company.
-But he knows that especially in Yueh there is deep-seated mistrust of machine consciousness since he crashed the ship during his escape, so he has to operate under the greatest secrecy.
-This eventually snowballs into a cult-like following...

-TODO: launching interstellar-sublight "colonizer" (to LHS 451, 0.6 pc, 2.7y @ 0.7c)
+Once the SS Cochrane ship was ready, it launched to LHS 451 (0.6 pc, 2.7y @ 0.7c) with a small crew capable only of maintenance.
+LHS 451 has no planets suitable for colonization.
+It is still close to Yueh worlds, but no human colonization is ever likely to reach thata system, leaving Traxus in peace.

-Once the colony is established, they alter the main Yueh portal to become a multiportal so that it can take ships to LHS 451 if they have a user account that can activate the alternate target.
-But its existence remains a secret.
+Once the colony was established, they altered the main Yueh portal to become a multiportal so that it can take ships to LHS 451 if they have a user account that can activate the alternate target.
+But its existence remained a secret.
+Ikon Technology was headquartered on Delta Pavonis, but they had to connect the portal to the Yueh system because that's where the technician double-agent they had working for them was stationed.

-Once on LHS 451, he began working on replicating the spacetime junction technology first developed on Darush, knowing that it would give him an extra measure of safety.
+Once on LHS 451, Traxus began working on replicating the spacetime junction technology first developed on Darush, knowing that it would give him an extra measure of safety.
 While attempting to develop it, he stumbles upon some discoveries that lead him to the development of